MartinX3-AdministrativeDevelopment/ServerContainerTemplate/base/further-steps/README.md

 #### Podman

 Successor of docker.
-Compatible to docker.
+Compatible with docker.
 Better security.
 Designed to run rootless.
 Has a docker API layer with the podman-docker package.

 - [Installation](https://podman.io/)